Boundless Immigration: What $1,349 Actually Buys in 2026

 Filing an application is a paperwork exercise.
 You fill out forms, you gather documents, you organize everything, and you submit it.
 It is detail-oriented and tedious, but it is predictable.
 An interview is a human interaction.
 A consular officer will sit across from you, look you in the eye, and ask questions about your relationship — some expected, some not.
 How you respond in that moment, the confidence in your voice, the specificity of your answers, your ability to handle a follow-up question you did not anticipate — these are the things that determine whether you walk out with an approved visa.

 Boundless's interview preparation materials can tell you what to expect.
-They can give you a list of common questions.
+They can give you a list of common questions — and our 77 marriage-visa interview questions reference covers a meaningfully wider set with the patterns officers actually probe.
 They can offer general tips about being honest, bringing your documents, and staying calm.
 All of that is useful background information.
 But it is not preparation in the way that actually changes outcomes.
 Real preparation means practicing your answers out loud, under conditions that simulate the pressure of the real thing, with questions tailored to the specific details of your case.

 A couple who met online and has a 15-year age gap will face different questions than a couple who met through family friends in the same city.
 A couple whose relationship developed entirely during the pandemic will need to explain their limited in-person visits differently than a couple with years of travel history together.
 Effective interview preparation accounts for these differences.
 Generic question lists do not.